Frequently Asked Questions.

-Unfortunately, like certain other churches that come out of the Protestant Reformation, the Church of England and her sister churches in the USA, Canada and elsewhere came under the spell of the kind of theological liberalism that eroded the biblical and orthodox Christian faith everywhere in the West.
-Long story short, in the 1960s conservative Episcopalian clergy and laity decided that they could no longer present to a world in need of Christ a true Anglican witness without separating from the Episcopal Church.
+Unfortunately, like certain other churches that emerged from the Protestant Reformation, the Church of England and her sister churches in the USA, Canada and elsewhere came under the spell of the kind of theological liberalism that eroded the biblical and orthodox Christian faith everywhere in the West.
+Long story short, in the 1960s and 1970s conservative Episcopalian clergy and laity decided that they could no longer present to a world in need of Christ a true Anglican witness without separating from The Episcopal Church.
 Most of these conservative breakaway groups included “Anglican” in their name in order to highlight their distinction from The Episcopal Church on the one hand and their continuity with the older “Anglican” faith on the other.
-The Orthodox Anglican Church was one of the very first Anglican churches to secede from the Episcopal Church in the desire to carry forward the authentic Christian faith taught by the Apostles, Fathers and Doctors of the ancient church.
+The Orthodox Anglican Church was one of the very first Anglican churches to secede from The Episcopal Church in the desire to carry forward the authentic Christian faith taught by the Apostles, Fathers and Doctors of the ancient church.
 The Orthodox Anglican Church, joining other faithful conservative Anglicans, seeks to present the authentic, classical “Anglican Way” to a world in desperate need of the Gospel of Jesus Christ.

 What makes one Anglican?